 Prior projects include:

-In a livestreamed fashion within the context of the Black Lives Matter protests of 2020 and 2021, across 250 days, Precious discussed and examined their personal internalized and externalized racism, as well as their own experiences being subjected to racism.
+Livestreamed across 250 days during the Black Lives Matter protests of 2020 and 2021, Precious discussed and examined their internalized and externalized racism, as well as their own experiences being subjected to racism.

 With the help of friends, Precious Child ran a gourmet street kitchen making hot meals for the unhoused at encampments around Los Angeles.
 2022-2024.
 Associated work included the song "Money is the Death God".

-Precious Child was the target of a viral anti-LGBTQ hoax "Wi Spa" which resulted in the most violent USA anti-LGBTQ protests of the century.
-Precious responded assertively in art, lampooning the cruelty, hysteria, and barren loneliness of the mob in music video format.
+Precious Child was the target of a viral anti-LGBTQ hoax "Wi Spa" which resulted in one of the most violent anti-LGBTQ protests in the country.
+Precious responded by lampooning the cruelty, hysteria, and barren loneliness of the mob in music video format.

-The rest of FAAM is also volunteers.
+FAAM is completely volunteer-supported.
 It is comprised of friends old and new.
 There's nothing like coming together to help others out, and simple kindness in group action for others is a great foundation for friendship!
-Many of our volunteers have years of experience aiding the unhoused, with the average being 3 years.
+Many of our volunteers have 3+ years of experience aiding the unhoused.

 If you would like to volunteer, please fill out our form and we will be in contact.